 |Subjects:||VA Geographic area > Europe > Ireland|

-B AOD Substances > Tobacco (cigarette smoking) > Tobacco smoke (cigarette law / policy)
+B Drugs and alcohol substances > Tobacco (cigarette smoking) > Tobacco smoke (cigarette law / policy)

-L Social psychology and related concepts > Physical context or place > Alcoholic beverage sales outlet
+L Social psychology and related concepts > Physical context or place > Alcohol beverage sales outlet

 Repository Staff Only: item control page